 Typically, babies progress through these stages into early childhood but developmentally delayed children can progress through them much later.
 The stages, or capacities, beyond these first six are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.

 In developmentally delayed children it is also important to note that moving through the stages is not linear.
 You don’t necessarily master one and move to the next, then master that and move to the next, and so on.
-This is why we now refer to them as functional emotional developmental capacities rather than “stages” in the model.
+This is why we now refer to them as functional emotional developmental capacities rather than “levels” in the model.

 More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes always need to be addressed and “patched up”.
 We’ll talk about this a lot more going forward.
 Below are the first six developmental capacities, as described in the book Engaging Autism by Dr. Stanley Greenspan and Serena Wieder, PhD.